songeric1107/Host_data_on_gEAR/prepare_scRNAdataset_uploading_gEAR.md

-## Prepare the files using the raw matrix from 10x platform
+A. Prepare the files using the raw matrix from 10x platform

 1.	you can locate the files from the 10x cellranger output folder under raw_feature_bc_matrix folder, there are usually 3 compressed files, barcodes.tsv.gz  features.tsv.gz  matrix.mtx.gz